the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

   new Promise((resolve, reject) => setTimeout(reject, 2000));
 ~~~~~~~

 The impossible state happens when an error occurs for the asynchronous data.
 The state for the error is set, but the state for the loading indicator isn't revoked.
 In the UI, this would lead to an infinite loading indicator and an error message, though it may be better to show the error message only and hide the loading indicator.
 Impossible states are not easy to spot, which makes them infamous for causing bugs in the UI.
+You could go on and try yourself to fix this bug.

-Fortunately, we can improve our chances by moving states that belong together from multiple `useState` and `useReducer` hooks into a single `useReducer` hook.
-Take the following `useState` hooks:
+Fortunately, we can improve our chances of not dealing with such bugs by moving states that belong together from multiple `useState` (and `useReducer`) hooks into a single `useReducer` hook.
+Take the following hooks:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~